Call Us: 240-452-4602

-Because all of these elements are connected by the nuetral color scheme, there is no disparity in style!
+Because all of these elements are connected by the neutral color scheme, there is no disparity in style!

 The eclectic style, because it is so varied and daring, looks best against a simple background...neutral wall colors make the focus stay on the eclectic elements.

 I go into this a lot in my post about decorating with white walls.
 If you have a lot of interesting things in your space, it can be overwhelming if your wall color is too powerful.

-The furniture and art really stands out in the room above!
+The furniture and art really stand out in the room above!
 Because the background is so light, the beautiful furniture pops and the dark blue art becomes the focus of the room.